Free • No signup Composite Fabric pattern on garment · Free

 Do I need to mark the garment area before applying the fabric pattern?

 No. Describe which garment section to cover: 'apply the fabric to the entire dress' or 'composite the textile onto the jacket body only.'
 The AI identifies the garment boundaries automatically.
-Use markers only for multi-panel garments where you need the fabric on specific sections -- like the bodice but not the sleeves.

 How do I apply a real fabric swatch photo onto a garment image?